Web-based Distance Continuing Education: A New Way of Thinking for Students and Instructors

 Library and Information Science

 Garrison, Julie A.; Schardt, Connie; and Kochi, Julia K., "Web-based Distance Continuing Education: A New Way of Thinking for Students and Instructors" (2000).
-Articles.
+Scholarly Papers and Articles.
 19.